Seely’s Castle in Asheville, North Carolina

 Located at 710 Town Mountain Rd. (map), a drive said to be adorned with the mansions of the area’s rich and powerful, Seely’s Castle can only be glimpsed through the woods from a distance, or at the entrance guarded by metal gates and surveillance cameras.
 It is said the castle is inhabited by a religious order, and no visitors are allowed through the gates.

-Read about some of the alleged Satanic rituals and sacrifices at Seely’s Castle in Pam Schuffert’s 2001 article Satanism in America Today.
+Read about some of the alleged Satanic rituals and human sacrifices at Seely’s Castle in Pam Schuffert’s 2001 article Satanism in America Today.